-Marden and Yalding ward is not considered to be an area of deprivation but recent census data reveals the ward has significant need.
+Marden and Yalding Ward is not considered to be an area of deprivation but recent census data reveals the ward has significant need.

-- There are 1,832 children aged 15 years and under living in Marden and Yalding ward.
-An increase of 42.2 % compared to 2011 Census. - There has been a 55.8% increase in the number of 0 4 year olds (55.8% increase) and a 147.3% number of 5 9 year olds (147.3% increase).
-This compares to an overall increase in population in Marden and Yalding of 21.6%, suggesting that the number of 0 9-year-olds is increasing faster than the rest of the population. - There has been a 16.3% increase in lone parent households - Kent County Council predict that the 0 5-year-old age bracket will continue to increase in Maidstone, with an average increase across the borough of 10.1% by 2040.
-The current Census increase suggests again that Marden and

-Yalding's younger population is growing significantly quicker than the average predictions for Maidstone.
+- There are 1,832 children aged 15 years and under living in Marden and Yalding Ward.
+An increase of 20.6% compared to 2011 Census. - There has been a 55.8% increase in the number of 0 4-year-olds and a 23.6% increase in the number of 5 9-year-olds.
+This compares to an overall increase in population in Marden and Yalding of 21.6%, suggesting that the number of 0 9-year-olds is increasing faster than the rest of the population. - There has been a 16.3% increase in lone parent households. - Kent County Council predict that the 0 5-year-old age bracket will continue to increase in Maidstone, with an average increase across the borough of 10.1% by 2040.
+The current Census increase suggests again that Marden and Yalding's younger population is growing significantly quicker than the average predictions for Maidstone.